-- Short, planned movement breaks for a student with SEND who finds it difficult to sit still for long - · Adjusting seating plans to allow a student with visual or hearing impairment to sit in sight of the teacher - Adjusting uniform requirements for a student with sensory issues or who has severe eczema - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory/nurture room) where students can regulate their emotions during a moment of sensory overload
+- Short, planned movement breaks for a pupil with SEND who finds it difficult to sit still for long - Adjusting seating plans to allow a pupil with visual or hearing impairment to sit in sight of the teacher - Adjusting uniform requirements for a pupil with sensory issues or who has severe eczema - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory / nurture room) where pupils can regulate their emotions during a moment of sensory overload

-9.2 Adapting sanctions for students with SEND
+9.2 Adapting sanctions for pupils with SEND

-When considering a behavioural sanction for a student with SEND, the school will take into account:
+When considering a behavioural sanction for a pupil with SEND, the school will take into account:

-- Whether the student was unable to understand the rule or instruction? - Whether the student was unable to act differently at the time as a result of their SEND? - Whether the student is likely to behave aggressively due to their particular SEND?
+- > Whether the pupil was unable to understand the rule or instruction? - > Whether the pupil was unable to act differently at the time as a result of their SEND? - > Whether the pupil is likely to behave aggressively due to their particular SEND?

-If the answer to any of these questions is yes, it may be unlawful for the school to sanction the student for the behaviour.
+If the answer to any of these questions is yes, it may be unlawful for the school to sanction the pupil for the behaviour.